-- Prince Charles and Camilla Parker Bowles met for the first time in 1970 at a polo match and started dating.
+- King Charles and Camilla Parker Bowles met for the first time in 1970 at a polo match and started dating.
 They broke things off when Charles went off to sea.

 - Camilla married Andrew Parker Bowles in 1973, and in 1981, Charles married Princess Diana.
 Charles and Camilla maintained a very close relationship throughout their time apart.

 - In 1993, an intimate phone call between Charles and Camilla leaked, causing a huge scandal.
 In the years that followed, both divorced their partners.

 - A year after Diana’s death in 1997, Charles and Camilla made their relationship public and eventually got married in 2005.

 - On September 8, 2022, following the death of his mother, Queen Elizabeth II, Charles officially became King Charles III; Camilla will now be known as the Queen Consort.

 According to the BBC, Charles and Camilla first met at a polo match at Windsor Great Park.
 Some reports claim that Camilla’s first line to Charles was, “My great-grandmother was the mistress of your great-great-grandfather.
 I feel we have something in common.”
 However, historian and The Crown advisor Robert Lacey wrote in The Crown: The Official Companion Volume 2 that Charles says they met through their friend Lucia Santa Cruz, something Lucia later said was true.

 Either way, Charles and Camilla started dating and spent a lot of time together.
 In the end, Charles was sent off to sea for the Royal Navy, and the two ended their relationship.

 July 4, 1973: Camilla Weds Andrew Parker Bowles